alpersonalwebsite/learn-typescript/01_6_classes.md

 // }
 ```

-We can use it in combination with `private`
+We can use it in combination with `private` (and others access modifiers)

 ```ts
 private readonly id: number;